What the Heck Is a Black Hole Bomb (And Should We Be Worried)?

 Let me say that louder for the people in the back: NO.

 What recently made headlines was that physicists modeled this process more accurately.
-As in, they:
+As in, they improved simulations of energy amplification via superradiance, confirmed some long-standing mathematical predictions, and published nerdy, beautiful equations in a peer-reviewed journal.

 That’s a far cry from building a bomb.